Skip to main content

 Over the last several weeks we have been advising our customers and partners around the world how to best respond to the various challenges presented by the COVID-19 crisis.
 With a diverse customer base encompassing commercial/office buildings, retail, hotels, residential towers, clubs and hospitals, representing hundreds of sites spread across 18 countries, we have monitored and analysed an equally diverse range of site configurations and requirements.

-EP&T’s team of experienced engineers and analysts have observed recurring themes across our customer base over this period, and have compiled a high-level summary of our observations.
+EP&T’s team of experienced engineers and analysts have observed recurring themes across our customer base over this period and have compiled a high-level summary of our observations.
 By reinforcing some of the best practice measures to be considered in response to this unprecedented health crisis, we hope we can in some way assist the many Portfolio Managers, Sustainability Managers, Chief Engineers, Facilities Managers, HVAC Professionals, Mechanical and BMS Contractors, building occupants and personnel all working hard to provide a safe and efficient building environment.
 As additional insights become available, our intention is to share these also.

 COVID-19

 As Federal and State Governments across the globe have imposed restrictions so that the chain of transmission can be broken, temporary changes in lifestyle have been introduced.
-Many hotels have experienced a significant drop in occupancy, shopping centers have seen a reduction in traffic, and as employees transition to working from home, commercial/office building utilisation has decreased.
+Many hotels have experienced a significant drop in occupancy, shopping centres have seen a reduction in traffic, and as employees transition to working from home, commercial/office building utilisation has decreased.

 These changes combine to affect the way we consume energy.
 As the significance of restrictions has increased, we have seen a corresponding shift in energy consumption patterns and peak loads.
 Some buildings have undergone a partial and/or temporary shutdown, each site inevitably presenting its own unique challenges and hence, opportunities.
-As Tony Gleeson, CEO of AIRAH (Australian Institute of Refrigeration, Air conditioning and Heating) observes; ‘…modern buildings are not designed to be shut down for extended periods’.
+As Tony Gleeson, CEO of AIRAH (Australian Institute of Refrigeration, Air conditioning and Heating) observes; ‘…modern buildings are not designed to be shut down for extended periods.'

 Health Management